34 Helpful Anxiety Statistics to Aid Your Battle in 2021

 Studies show marijuana has contradicting effects – it can both provoke and diminish anxiety.
 People react differently to it.
 Those who do feel the benefits can pinpoint which CBD strains are especially good for them.

 24. Millennials use CBD the most to fight stress and anxiety.

 Millennials represent one-third of all CBD consumers who use it to deal with these states, while Baby Boomers make up for only 12%.

-25. Studies confirm CBD oil is an excellent anxiety disorder treatment.
+25. Statistics about anxiety and various studies confirm CBD oil is an excellent anxiety disorder treatment.

-It works very well for several types of disorders, including GAD, PTSD, and social anxiety.
-It seems that CBD helps hippocampal neurogenesis in the brain, an area which is usually smaller in patients dealing with anxiety and depression.
+CBD oil works very well for several types of disorders, including GAD, PTSD, and social anxiety.
+It seems that CBD helps hippocampal neurogenesis in the brain, an area that is usually smaller in patients dealing with anxiety and depression.

 (University of Washington)